CS171/Homework_instructions/week-03/lab/week_03_lab.md

 #### Submission of lab

-Congratulations, you have now completed the activities of Week 3 Lab.
+Congratulations, you have now completed the activities of Lab 2.

 *See you next week!*

-Please upload the code of your completed lab together with the code your completed homework for this week on Canvas!
+Please upload the code of your completed lab on Canvas!

 &nbsp;